Mixed-Integer Optimization with Constraint Learning: Case study: chemotherapy regimen design

 Table~\ref{tab:gastric:gt} reports the predicted outcomes under two constraint approaches: (1) constraining each toxicity separately (``All Constraints"), and (2) constraining a single aggregate toxicity measure (``DLT Only").
 For each cohort in the test set, we generate predictions for all outcomes of interest under both prescription schemes and compute the relative change of our prescribed outcome from the given outcome predictions.

 \paragraph{Benefit of prescriptive scheme.} We begin by evaluating our proposed prescriptive scheme (``All Constraints") against the observed actual treatments.
 For example, under the GT ensemble scheme, 84.7\% of cohorts satisfied the overall DLT constraint under the given treatment, compared to 94.1\% under the proposed treatment.
 This yields an improvement of 11.10\%.
 We obtain a significant improvement in survival (11.40\%) while also improving toxicity limit satisfaction across all individual toxicities.
 Using the GT ensemble, we see toxicity satisfaction improvements between 1.3\%-25.0\%.
+We note that since toxicity violations are reported using the average incidence for each cohort, and the constraint limits are toxicity-specific, it is possible for a single DLT's incidence to be over the allowable limit while the overall ``Any DLT" rate is not.

 \paragraph{Benefit of multiple constraints.} Table~\ref{tab:gastric:gt} also illustrates the value of enforcing constraints on each individual toxicity rather than as a single measure.
 When only constraining the aggregate toxicity measure (``DLT Only"), the resultant prescriptions actually have lower constraint satisfaction for blood toxicity and infection than the baseline given regimens.
 By constraining multiple measures, we are able to improve across all individual toxicities.
 The fully constrained model actually improves the overall DLT measure satisfaction, suggesting that the inclusion of these ``sub-constraints" also makes the aggregate constraint more robust.
 This improvement does come at the expense of slightly lower survival between the ``All" and ``DLT Only" models (-0.38 months) but we note that incurring the individual toxicities that are violated in the ``DLT Only" model would likely make the treatment unviable.